Learn how to make the best sensory bins that entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 - what kind of container to use for your sensory bin

 - what to use as a base for your sensory bin

 - tools and instruments to provide with your sensory bin

 I’m going to talk about all of those things, and I’ll share photos of many of the popular sensory bins that I’ve made for the hooligans here in my home daycare.
 Feel free to duplicate them in your home, daycare or preschool classroom.

 Ok!
 Let’s get started!

-Start with a container:
+Start with a container for your sensory bin.